patternfly/patternfly/src/patternfly/components/Progress/docs/progress-dynamic.md

 If the description is updated dynamically, then the ARIA tag `aria-valuetext` should be used to provide this dynamic description.
-(And then `aria-describedby` is no longer used.)